EmanOss/shahryTask/README.md

 5. Open browser to http://localhost:8000/
 6. To validate and extract info from a national ID, add it after the slash like this: http://localhost:8000/30602200102301

-## The logic
+## The logic  🔍
 ### The ID is divided into partitions
 - The first digit should be either 2 or 3
 - The next 6 digits should represent a valid birth date
 - The next 2 digits should represent a Governate
 - The lase bit should be between 1 and 9

-*if any of the conditions above is not met, the ID is invalid*
+*If any of the conditions above is not met, the ID is invalid*

 ### If the ID is valid, the birth date, birth governate and gender are extracted
 The output is returned in form of a JSON object, with 4 attributes: